stellar/stellar-core/docs/software/commands.md

   Option **--trusted-checkpoint-hashes <FILE-NAME>** checks the destination ledger hash against the provided reference list of trusted hashes.
 See the command verify-checkpoints for details.
+* **check-quorum-intersection <FILE-NAME>** checks that a given network specified as a JSON file enjoys a quorum intersection.
+The JSON file must match the output format of the `quorum` HTTP endpoint with the `transitive` and `fullkeys` flags set to `true`.
+Unlike many other commands, omitting `--conf` specifies that a configuration file should not be used (that is, `--conf` does not default to `stellar-core.cfg`). `check-quorum-intersection` uses the config file only to produce human readable node names in its output, so the option can be safely omitted if human readable node names are not necessary.
 * **convert-id <ID>**: Will output the passed ID in all known forms and then exit.
 Useful for determining the public key that corresponds to a given private key.
 For example: